Guyra railway station

-Guyra railway station is a heritage-listed former railway station and now machinery museum on the Main Northern railway line at Guyra, Armidale Regional Council, New South Wales, Australia.
+Guyra railway station is a heritage-listed former railway station and now machinery museum located on the Main Northern railway line, serving the town of Guyra in New England, New South Wales.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Guyra station opened on 19 August 1884.
 The line through Guyra closed in 1989.

 The station complex now houses the Guyra Antique Machinery Museum, housing historical railway objects, antique machinery and police memorabilia.
 The complex received $28,000 in state government funding for preservation works in 2017.

 Description

 The station complex includes a type 4 standard roadside third-class brick station building with a brick-faced platform (completed in 1884), a type 3 timber skillion roofed signal box (completed in 1918) and a type 3 60' x 16' corrugated iron goods shed (including office) designed as a side shed with awning (completed in 1884).
 Jib crane No. 429 remains on the station platform.